 - Review of personal statement and supplemental application statements

-- Interest and experience in rural health, underserved populations and/or primary care
+- Applicants with great interest and experience in serving urban and/or rural underserved populations